csoeller/PYME-extra/README.md

 Plugins and associated code for PYME (AKA [python-microscopy](https://python-microscopy.org/)).

-This is a mixed bag of extensions/additions to standard PYME and also used as a testbed for
+This is a mixed bag of extensions/additions to standard PYME and also used as a testbed/platform for

-* the recipe based processing of SMLM data
+* recipe based processing of SMLM data
+* implementing I/O for new formats
 * new ideas for data processing

 ### Installation ###

+#### PYME-test-env

+These days we recommend installing `PYME-extra` as part of a [PYME-test-env](https://github.com/csoeller/PYME-test-env) controlled install.
+All further details please see there.

+#### Manual install

 Installation is achieved with